 What is the minimum E2 visa investment amount required?
-The answer, I’m afraid, is there is no minimum E2 visa investment amount.
-However, if you’re considering investing in the US in order to get an E2 visa, read on to determine an investment amount that makes sense for you and has a high likelihood of approval.
+The answer, I’m afraid, is that there isn’t an E2 visa minimum investment amount.
+However, if you’re considering investing in the US in order to get an E2 visa, also known as an investor visa, read on to determine an investment amount that makes sense for you and that has a high likelihood of approval.

 The FAM (the guide for the US consular officers who are adjudicating the E2 visas) mandates that the E2 visa investment amount must be “substantial.”
 To figure substantiality, the officers need to answer these questions in the affirmative: